Muzz (dating app)

 Muzz, formerly known as Muzmatch, is a Muslim-focused matchmaking and dating app founded in 2015 by Shahzad Younas.
-It is based in Ilford, East London.
+It is based in Aldgate, London.
 The app is designed to help Muslim singles find potential marriage partners while staying within their religious and cultural norms.
-With over eight million users, Muzz claims to have facilitated 400,000 marriages.
+With over 21 million users, Muzz claims to have facilitated 800,000 marriages.

 History

 In 2014, Younas quit his 9-year banking career at Morgan Stanley and taught himself how to code, investing all of his savings in starting up the business.
 He built the initial app himself.

 Muzz was founded with an aim to provide a modern solution to Muslim matchmaking that respects Islamic values.
 It quickly gained traction, securing funding from Y Combinator and other investors.
 Significant milestones include hitting one million users in 2016, and rebranding from Muzmatch to Muzz in 2022 following a legal dispute.

 The site employed a pay-as-you-go mechanism for its members.
 It allowed complete anonymity for all of its members, with all profile pictures initially blurred, allowing only those "seriously" looking to find a bride or groom to pay a small amount to access a full, detailed profile description and picture.

 Muzz offers various features tailored to Muslim singles, including detailed profile creation, selfie verification, privacy settings, and a chaperone feature that allows a third party to monitor interactions.
 The app also includes a video calling feature introduced during the COVID-19 pandemic.